ankamsarav/node-rest-template/README.md

 ```

 - `node_modules:` Node.js modules downloaded by `npm install` (do not check in)
 - `server:` contains all the source files for the RESTful server

-- `sql`: scripts for creating the database schema and loading the data
+- `sql`: scripts for creating the database schema and loading data
 - `test:` server tests

 ### Serve Folder Structure